web-push-libs/web-push-php/doc/status_report.md

 In some cases, it could be interesting to dispatch the status report through an event dispatcher.
 The `WebPush` class has a convenient method to dispatch reports using a PSR-14 (Event Dispatcher) implementation.

+The `WebPush` class implements the interface `Minishlink\WebPush\Dispatchable`.
+This interface has a single method `setEventDispatcher` needs a PSR-14 object as unique argument.

 ```php
 <?php
 use Minishlink\WebPush\WebPush;